Home » Recipe » course » desserts » Homemade Banana Pudding With Cream Cheese And Vanilla Wafers

 Here’s the quick rundown but more detailed instructions can be found below in the recipe card.

 Step 1: Prep Mash one banana.
-Mix ½ cup evaporated milk with cornstarch.
-Crush 10 vanilla wafers into crumbles.
+Crush 5 vanilla wafers into crumbles.

-Step 2: Warm Cream Cheese Mixture Combine remaining evaporated milk, sugar, salt, and cinnamon in a saucepan.
+Step 2: Warm Cream Cheese Mixture Combine evaporated milk, sugar, salt, and cinnamon in a pot.
 Add cream cheese and whisk until melted.

-Step 3: Temper Eggs Whisk egg yolks in a separate bowl.
+Step 3: Temper Eggs Whisk egg yolks in a separate bowl with mashed banana and cornstarch.
 Slowly whisk in ½ cup of the warm milk mixture.

 Step 4: Make Custard Pour egg mixture back into the saucepan.
-Add cornstarch slurry and mashed banana.
 Whisk over medium heat until thickened.

 Step 5: Cool Stir in vanilla extract and butter.
 Let the pudding mix cool at room temperature or speed up the process with an ice bath.